afni/afni_doc/published/citations.rst

   those specific tools

-If you use mini-probabilistic tracking and/or SUMA tract visualization, please cite (as well as the main FATCAT paper, above):
+If you use mini-probabilistic tracking and/or SUMA tract visualization, please cite (as well as the main FATCAT and SUMA papers, above):

 * | Taylor PA, Chen G, Cox RW, Saad ZS (2016).
 Open Environment for Multimodal Interactive Connectivity Visualization and